varunnalam/varunnalam.github.io/_portfolio/cqPlat.md

 <br>
 <br>
 <br>
 Developed an elevated walkway which included concpetualization, design and development of an elevated structure into which a robotic platform can be recessed.
-The project involed designing the safety harness system which was then developed in collaboration with Mobility Research Inc, Tempe.
+The project involved designing the safety harness system which was then developed in collaboration with Mobility Research Inc, Tempe.
+The walkway is integrated with the robotic platform, a motion capture system and an EMG sensor system for neuromuscular analysis.
 <br>
 <br>
 <div style="text-align:center;">